bgcasey/code_standards/README.md

 ---
 ## 2. Documenting Code

 Proper documentation is crucial for ensuring code reproducibility.
 It allows colleagues and reviewers to fully understand your rationale, methods, and outputs.
-While there are many ways to document code, here are some recomendations outlined in the template files:
+While there are many ways to document code, here are some recomendations:

 ### Code header
 Scripts should start with a header that includes the following components: